 March 15, 2021

-Cheating is Easy: How to Prevent Mobile Game Memory Tampering
+Cheat Prevention: How to Stop Mobile Game Memory Tampering

 In this blog post, we will illustrate how easily attackers can use memory-tampering techniques to cheat in mobile games, and how game developers can employ simple security and prevention techniques to prevent them.